elyra-ai/examples/component-catalog-connectors/kfp-example-components-connector/README.md

 1. [Open the '`Manage Components`' panel]( https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-jupyterlab-ui).
 1. Add a new component examples catalog ('`+`' > '`New Kubeflow Pipelines example components catalog`').
-1. Specify a catalog name, e.g. '`Elyra example components for Kubeflow`'.
+1. Specify a catalog name, e.g. '`Example components for Kubeflow Pipelines`'.
-1. (Optional) Specify a category under which the example components will be organized in the palette.
 1. Save the catalog entry.
 1. Open the Visual Pipeline Editor for Kubeflow Pipelines and expand the palette.
 The example components are displayed.